-According to a publication in El Confidencial, the CNMC (the National Market and Competition Commission) has communicated to Aena the definitive result on the airport charges for 2016 imposing a 1.9% decrease that the Ministry of Development (Fomento) should incorporate in its General Budget which will be approved on Friday.
+According to a publication in El Confidencial, the CNMC (the National Market and Competition Commission) has notified Aena of the definitive resolution regarding airport charges for 2016.
+Their decision imposes a 1.9% decrease that the Ministry of Development (Fomento) should incorporate into its General Budget which will be approved on Friday.
 Moreover, this scale will serve as a reference for the tariff freezing which should be applied during the following ten years, between 2017 and 2026.

 The CNMC considers that the tariff cut will permit improvement in ticket prices because it will grant airlines an additional margin.
 The government is confident that once the decrease in airport charges becomes effective airlines will collaborate in providing more competitive and favorable offers for air transport users in Spain.

 Photo: Barcelona by Camilo Rueda López – Flickr